karmacarlos/whats-cooking-part2/README.md

 **Wins**

+- Landed on an unknown code base to refactor and add new functionality
 - We gained better understanding of asynchronous JS
 - We have used DOM API to some extent in previous projects, but by making extensive use of the fetch API, we had to learn how to control the flow and timing and events
 - Our app achieved excellent accessiblity according to the Lighthouse score (97)
 - We managed to dry our CSS file using SCSS
 - We separate data structure (user info, recipes, ingredients)and DOM manipulations into different folders.